 The secret of their eternal youth lies in their diet- now coined the blue zone diet.

 What does my Vaginal Health have to do with the Blue Zone Diet?

 This isn’t a far-fetched question to ask.
 However, there is a strong correlation between your overall health and your feminine wellness.
-And the proof of reproductive health in the blue zones, where men are having sex well into their 70’s and women are bearing healthier children at an older rate than what is common, shows that there eating nutrient dense foods will overall help with your sexual and reproductive health.
+And the proof of reproductive health in the blue zones, where men are having sex well into their 70’s and women are bearing healthier children at an older rate than what is common, shows that eating nutrient dense foods will help with overall sexual and reproductive health.